MichaelMcKibbin/Learning_C_Sharp/README.md

 .

-There is a newer version available:
+There is a newer edition available:

 *Microsoft Visual C# Step by Step (Developer Reference)*